 Employees’ professional profiles are primarily the sum total of their knowledge, skills, and abilities – often abbreviated simply to KSA.
-But how do you evaluate your employees’ knowledge, skills, and abilities in practice?
+But how do you measure and evaluate your employees’ knowledge, skills, and abilities in practice?
 And what tools are available to help?
 Here’s how to do it!

 The abbreviation KSA stands for knowledge, skills, and abilities.
 They form a major part of an individual’s personal and professional profiles.

 Knowledge is primarily theoretical in nature.
 If you’re knowledgeable about a certain subject, then you’ve acquired a lot of facts and mastered the concepts and theories underlying the topic in question.
 We usually gain knowledge from information sources such as books, journals, internet, or traditional classroom-style courses and lectures.

 Skills are primarily more ‘practical’ in nature than knowledge.
 They’re rooted in knowledge, but are generally acquired by means of training courses and work experience.
 A skill is the ability to perform a certain task or role competently and relates to application of knowledge in a particular situation or context.

 Abilities are very similar to skills in many respects.
 However, there are important differences.
 An ability is broader – a combination of knowledge, skills, attitudes, and other personal traits.